imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 Press the *Auto* button to apply an intelligent contrast stretch to the *the image display*.
 Brightness and contrast is adjusted by taking into account the image's histogram.
 If pressed repeatedly, the button increases the percentage of saturated pixels.

-The *Reset* button makes the "maximum" 0 and the "minimum" 255 in 8-bit images and the "maximum" and "minimum" equal to the smallest and largest pixel values in the image’s histogram for 16-bit images.
+The *Reset* button makes the "maximum" 0 and the "minimum" 255 in 8-bit images and the "maximum" and "minimum" equal to the smallest and largest pixel values in the image's histogram for 16-bit images.

 If the *Auto* button does not produce a desirable result, use the region-of-interest (ROI) tool to select part of the cell and some background, then hit the *Auto* button again.
 The stretch will then be based on the intensities of the ROI.